doncaetano/react-app-starter/README.md

-# create-react-app-default
+# react-app-starter
-Default React app build using yarn create react-app --template typescript, with EditorConfig, ESLint and Prettier
+Default React app starter, built using yarn create react-app --template typescript, and with EditorConfig, ESLint and Prettier